Listening to local residents key for Amber Valley GOGA success

 "These bench-to-bench walks allow the participants to define the distance they are able to cover, allowing any participant to walk or wheel the route.
 These have been a success in the community."

 The Amber Valley CMHR triaging system is still in its infancy.
-Amber Valley leads have been undertaking Communities of Practice work with Move Consulting regarding the National Physical Activity for Health Pathways Project.
-The Exercise Referral pathway is being reviewed by Active Derbyshire countywide with numerous partners.
+Move More Amber Valley have been undertaking Communities of Practice work with Move Consulting regarding the National Physical Activity for Health Pathways Project.
+The Exercise Referral pathway has been reviewed by Active Derbyshire countywide with numerous partners.
+You can read the full report here.

 “We want to make it easier for people living with, or at risk of, a long-term health condition to access the support that they need to move more,” explained Chris.